yangwenbo99/touying2video/README.md

 To use this tool, import `p2vmeta.typ` in your Typst file.  ~~Currently, it only works with a patched version of `touying-typ`.~~ (No longer needed, as we have found a workaround.)
 The file to import (`p2vmeta.typ`) is available in the `demo` directory.
 A demo video is available at <https://youtu.be/lJ7X57xG7V8>.

+## Installation

+Install the dependencies in `requirements.txt` (a modified version of `moviepy` might be preferable, see below).
+Then, depends on which TTS backend you want to use, install the corresponding TTS package.
+Currently, we support:
+- OpenAI's (requires an API key, **Recommended** for best quality)
+- ChatTTS (local, requires a GPU, **Recommended** for local use)
+- PaddleSpeech (local, requires a GPU)

 ## Quick start

 A demo file is available at `demo/demo.typ`.
 To use the tool, add the following lines at the beginning of your Typst file: